nanobox-io/nanobox-docs/source/installation/uninstalling.html.md

 title: Uninstalling
 ---

 An uninstaller is included with each nanobox installer.
-The unstinstaller can be used to uninstall nanobox or the entire nanobox bundle (nanobox, Virtual Box, and Vagrant).
+The uninstaller can be used to uninstall nanobox or the entire nanobox bundle (nanobox, Virtual Box, and Vagrant).

 #### Mac OSX
 When running the uninstaller on OSX, you'll be given a prompt to specify what to uninstall - "nanobox" or "bundle".
 Typing `nanobox` will uninstall nanobox only.
 Typing `bundle` will uninstall nanobox, Virtual Box, and Vagrant.